 But the desire to make sales and earn commissions is only half the story.
 The other reason that Wall Street analysts tend to make bad calls in public -- even when they're right in private -- is that they are (not to put too fine a point on it) a bunch of desk-bound, paycheck-driven bureaucrats.

 Try to look at life from the other side of the analyst's desk for a moment, and you'll see what I'm getting at.
-Let's say that in 2000, an analyst had to make a decision between recommending perennial tech favorite Juniper Networks
+Let's say that in 2000, an analyst had to make a decision between recommending "power-of-the-future" researcher Plug Power (Nasdaq: PLUG ) or money-mover and former Inside Value pick First Data, which had gained barely a penny in value over the past four years.
+Its now-divested Western Union (NYSE: WU ) brand might have been world-famous and well respected, but First Data itself got little respect on Wall Street.

-At the time, few people suspected that the next five years would see Juniper lose 80% of its market cap, while Valero turned into a 12-bagger.
-And of those analysts who did see the potential in refining black gold, few were willing to bet their jobs on it.
+At the time, few people suspected that the next five years would see Plug lose 85% of its market cap, while First Data more than doubled in value -- and was eventually acquired by KKR.
+Among those analysts who did see the value in First Data's mundane money-moving services, few wanted to bet their jobs on the company outperforming the market.

-To see why that's so, let's turn for a moment to legendary investor and former head of the Fidelity Magellan fund Peter Lynch.
-He summed up Wall Street analysts' thinking on questions such as the Juniper/Valero dilemma thusly: "Success is one thing, but it's more important not to look bad if you fail."
+To see why that's so, let's turn for a moment to legendary investor and former Fidelity Magellan fund head Peter Lynch.
+He summed up Wall Street analysts' thinking on questions such as the Plug Power-First Data dilemma thusly: "Success is one thing, but it's more important not to look bad if you fail."

 Thus, analysts have learned that there's safety in numbers.
 The cow that wanders from the herd gets eaten by wolves (or thrown to them by an irate mutual fund manager).
 But as long as the analyst sticks with the rest of the cattle, it doesn't much matter whether the herd's moving in the right direction or the wrong -- the analyst's job is safe.